frakman1/DemeoMods-Revolutions/HouseRules.Essentials/README.md

   - Within the game the `AIDirectorController` deals Monsters from the MonsterDeck when populating the levels.
   - Two subdecks are used for each floor.
 One subdeck is used when players are near the Entrance, and another nearer the exit.
   - The subdecks are called 'standard' and 'spike' within the game code, but we're callling them 'Entrance' and 'Exit' for simplicity.
-  - The final 'Boss' level only has a single subDeck
+  - The final 'Boss' level only has a single subDeck.
   - In addition to the MonsterDeck, configuration for the KeyHolder for each floor and the Boss is also required.
   - To configure:
     - Specify a lists of [BoardPieceIds](../docs/SettingsReference.md#boardpieceids) for each of the five subdecks.